aleen42/PersonalWiki/post/rain/rain.md

 ```

 Then we’ll need a program, which is comprised of a *vertex shader* and a *fragment shader*.
 Shaders are functions: a vertex shader will be run once per vertex, and the fragment shader is called once per pixel.
 Their jobs are to return coordinates and colors, respectively. **This is the heart of our WebGL application.**

+First we’ll create our shaders.
+This is the vertex shader; we’ll make no changes on the vertices and will simply let the data pass through it: